jddurand/perlbuildwindows/README.md

 Back to Perl case:
 * Strawberry Perl distribution switched to gcc toolchain few years ago, so I abandonned it.
 This is not a critiscm, Strawberry Perl is just awesome.
 But does not fit my technical prerequesites.
-* ActiveState perl have a pure cl version as far as I understood, never tried, you might, well I'd recommend to, want to use it instead
+* ActiveState perl have a pure cl version as far as I understood, never tried, you might, well I'd recommend, want to use it instead
 * I do not know if there are other _cl_ based Perl distributions

 Finally this project is for my personal fun, I like the idea to be able to help Perl language robustness and portability by doing this exercise.